 The school caters to age-appropriate education as well as fast-track education for out-of-school children.

 Lotus Petal Sr. Secondary School is being built on a 5-acre land owned by Lotus Petal Foundation.
-The school campus will be 2,10,000 sq. ft. with state-of-art infrastructure and the best learning facilities.
-It will include a skill development block, 2 school blocks with 81 digitally enabled classrooms, and a block for kitchen and dining.
-It will also have a fully equipped STEAM Lab, Computer Lab, Physics Lab, Chemistry Lab, and Biology Lab for the students.
+The school campus is 2,10,000 sq. ft. with state-of-art infrastructure and the best learning facilities.
+It includes a skill development block, 2 school blocks with 81 digitally enabled classrooms, and a block for kitchen and dining.
+It also has a fully equipped STEAM Lab, Computer Lab, Physics Lab, Chemistry Lab, Biology Lab, Mathematics Lab & a Composite Science Lab for the students.
 Proper nutrition is provided to the students from the Kitchen & Dining block having the capacity to serve 10,000 meals.

-Currently, one building on campus is ready and functional, with digitally enabled classrooms, Computer, and STEAM Lab.
-The school has 600 students enrolled from Class 2 to Class 8 and plans to expand to Class 12 soon.
-Once fully operational, Lotus Petal Sr. Secondary School will be able to accommodate over 10,000 students.
+The school has enrolled students from Class 2 to Class 8 and plans to expand to Class 12 soon.

 Alumni*Alumni of Lotus Petal Foundation’s Pratishthan Learning Center